Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-validate-axiasolar.md

 [Telemetry](https://telemetry.axiasolar.io/#list/AXIASolar%20CC1) or the
 [AXIASolarJS Block Explorer](https://axiasolar.js.org/apps/#/explorer).

-## Bond DOT
+## Bond SOLAR

 It is highly recommended that you make your controller and stash accounts be two separate accounts.
 For this, you will create two accounts and make sure each of them have at least enough funds to pay the fees for making transactions.
 Keep most of your funds in the stash account since it is meant to be the custodian of your staking funds.

-Make sure not to bond all your DOT balance since you will be unable to pay transaction fees from your bonded balance.
+Make sure not to bond all your SOLAR balance since you will be unable to pay transaction fees from your bonded balance.

 It is now time to set up our validator.
 We will do the following:

-- Bond the DOT of the Stash account.
-These DOT will be put at stake for the security of the network and can be slashed.
+- Bond the SOLAR of the Stash account.
+These SOLAR will be put at stake for the security of the network and can be slashed.
 - Select the Controller.
 This is the account that will decide when to start or stop validating.